mojaloop/documentation/docs/community/standards/invariants.md

 ### 13. API messages are confidential, tamper-evident, and non-repudiable.
 #### Rationale
 1. Confidentiality is required to protect the privacy of the participants and their customers.
-    1. There are legal requirements in many regulatory domains where Mojaloop is expected to operate and as such, the system must employ best practices to ensure that the privacy of the participants and their customers is protected.
+    1. There are legal requirements in many regulatory domains where Mojaloop is expected to operate and as such, the hub must employ best practices to ensure that the privacy of the participants and their customers is protected.
 2. Tamper-evident integrity mechanisms are required to ensure that messages cannot be altered in transit.
     1. To ensure the integrity of the overall system, each recipient of a message should be able to independently tell, with a high degree of confidence, that the message was not altered in transit.
     2. Public key cryptography (digital signing) provides the current best known mechanism for tamper-evident messaging